0x644BE25/Syrah/README.md

 ## Before you begin

-You can now check your bead version, estimate your data's deletion rate, and quantify bead forking using the [queSyrah shinyApp](http://maple:3838/cb2350/queSyrah/) (only available on Stowers intranet duing testing phase).
+You can now check your bead version, estimate your data's deletion rate, and quantify bead forking using the [queSyrah shinyApp](https://simrcompbio.shinyapps.io/queSyrah/).
 You'll need the puck barcode/coordinates file and a file with one read1 sequence per line, no headers.
 I recommend using 100K reads from one of your unaligned BAM files.
 The command `samtools view -f 77 <unaligned_BAM_file.bam> | cut -f 10 | head -n100000 > <your_output_file.txt>` should do the trick!

 ## Required software